pootlepress/18-tags/inc/pro/README.md

-Storefront Pro
+Eighteen tags Pro
 ====================================================

-The awesome addon for storefront to unleash its potential!
+The awesome addon for eighteen-tags to unleash its potential!

 ## Changelog